Oracle Backend for Microservices and AI

 Credentials

-2. Specify the OBSBM Admin ID for the Oracle Backend for Spring Boot and Microservices user for deployment.
+2. Specify the OBSBM Admin ID for the Oracle Backend for Microservices and AI user for deployment.
 For example:

 Credentials

-3. On the top menu, the Oracle Backend for Spring Boot and Microservices administrator OBSBM Admin password is required.
+3. On the top menu, the Oracle Backend for Microservices and AI administrator OBSBM Admin password is required.
 For example:

 Credentials